Wheelock, tycoon offer to buy Singapore's Hotel Properties

 68 Holdings is 60-percent owned by Cuscaden Partners Pte Ltd, an investment holding company in which Ong, who is also managing director of Hotel Properties, owns a 90 percent interest and David Ban Song Long owns the rest.

 The remaining 40 percent of 68 Holdings is held by Nassim Developments, a unit of Wheelock Properties.
-Wheelock Properties is part of Hong Kong-listed Wheelock & Co Ltd.
+Wheelock Properties is part of Hong Kong-listed Wheelock & Co Ltd (0020.HK).

 Ong, Ban and Wheelock have been long-term shareholders of Hotel Properties and have decided to consolidate their shareholding so they can "implement their shared objectives for HPL and to enhance value over time," according to the filing.